 Condos have a feeling of personal touch because they are privately owned.
 The amenities of condos are made to the taste of the landlord.
 You’ll notice these in the paint color, flooring, countertop finishing, and several others.
 The amenities of condos are more likely to be updated depending on the desires of the landlord.
 In the condo community, you’re more likely to find extremely comfortable shared amenities such as garage parking, concierge services, a gym center, and more.

 On the other hand, the amenities of apartments are more generalized than with other apartments in the building.
 You’re more likely to find more basic amenities and a few luxuries depending on the neighborhood of the apartments.
-Apartments offer basic amenities such as outdoor pools, basketball courts, laundry rooms, and more.
+Apartments for rent in Santa Maria offer basic amenities such as outdoor pools, basketball courts, laundry rooms, and more.

 Condos vs. Apartment Ownership